-To appreciate the importance of feldspar minerals, let’s consider their abundance in Earth’s crust.
-Most of Earth’s continental crust is made up of igneous rocks such as granite, diorite, and granodiorite.
-Feldspars are also important constituents of gabbro and basalt, which are the primary types of rock in Earth’s oceanic crust.
+To appreciate the importance of feldspar as a rock-forming mineral, let's consider its abundance in Earth's crust.
+Most of Earth's continental crust is made up of igneous rocks such as granite, diorite, and granodiorite.
+Feldspars are also important constituents of gabbro and basalt, which are the primary types of rock in Earth's oceanic crust.
 The accompanying chart shows how these rocks are made up mostly of feldspar minerals.
 As these igneous rocks are weathered and metamorphosed, their feldspar minerals become components of sediments, sedimentary rocks, and metamorphic rocks.

 Feldspar minerals have many uses in industry.
 They are used to manufacture a wide variety of glass and ceramic products.
 They are also widely used as fillers in paints, plastics and rubber.
 Several popular gemstones are feldspar minerals.
 These include moonstone, sunstone, labradorite, amazonite and spectrolite.

 All minerals in the feldspar group fit the generalized chemical composition below:

 In this generalized composition, X can be any one of the following seven ions: K+, Na+, Ca++, Ba++, Rb+, Sr++, and Fe++.
 Feldspars that include potassium, sodium and calcium ions are very common.
 Barium, rubidium, strontium and iron feldspars are very rare.